na-na-hi/renget/archive/gedg.md

 ## Resources and Links

 In addition to all the resources listed, you might want to check out the [/agdg/ resource page](https://hackmd.io/dLaaFCjDSveKVeEzqomBJw).
 Just be warned, anyone can edit that file and the anons of /agdg/ are not afraid of removing links, especially if they think it will be funny.
+You can also check out the [horsefucker paste](https://ponepaste.org/2348).

 ### Engines and Libraries